Support Resources for Parents and Caregivers

 Jerimiah’s Place

-Jerimiah’s Place provides families of Pittsburgh and surrounding areas with emergency child care for children ages zero to six completely free of charge.
+Jerimiah’s Place provides families in Pittsburgh and surrounding areas with emergency child care for children ages zero to six completely free of charge.
 Children can stay at Jerimiah’s Place for a few hours or a few days based on the needs of each family.
 Because Jerimiah’s Place does not operate as a drop-in center, families must register for an intake appointment.
 For more information, visit the Jerimiah’s Place website or call 412.924.0726.

 PA 211

-If you need to connect with resources in your community, but don’t know where to look, PA 211 is a great place to start.
+If you need to connect with resources in your community but don’t know where to look, PA 211 is a great place to start.
 At the PA 211 website, you can get connected with services such as family/parent support groups, marriage counseling, education programs, and other assistance.

 Allegheny County Family Centers